-Content: The session is fun and interactive, allowing participants to share their cost savings tips, we use the infamous taste test to compare well known brands with cheaper alternative and we also explain loan shark activity and money muling.
+Content: The session is fun and interactive, allowing participants to share their cost savings tips, we explain APR, compare the costs of food brands and also explain loan shark activity and money muling.

 Aim: To encourage residents to think about their energy usage, how to try and reduce their monthly bills and practical tips on how to look for the best genuine deals on the market.

 Content: An Interactive myth busting 'True or False' challenge looking at energy wastage and